toranb/jasmine-phantom-node/examples/README.md

-##To run both the simple and complex examples
+#To run both the simple and complex examples

-1. pull down this git repository
+##Pull down this git repository
     git clone https://github.com/toranb/jasmine-phantom-node.git

-2. extract the example you want to work with
+##Extract the example you want to work with

-    mv sample ~/sample
+    mv simple ~/simple

-3. install jasmine-phantom-node using npm in the root of the example
+##Install jasmine-phantom-node using npm in the root of the example

-    cd ~/sample
+    cd ~/simple
     npm install jasmine-phantom-node

-4. run the javascript tests in the project using jasmine-phantom-node from the root of the example
+##Run the javascript tests in the project using jasmine-phantom-node from the root of the example
     node node_modules/jasmine-phantom-node/bin/jasmine-phantom-node webapp/static/tests